Starfish-develop/Starfish/README.md

 * cython
 * pyyaml

-Unless you actively maintain your scientific python distribution, I recommend installing the Anaconda python 3.x distribution, obtainable [here](https://store.continuum.io/cshop/anaconda/).
+Unless you actively maintain your scientific python distribution, I recommend installing the Anaconda python 3.3 or greater distribution, obtainable [here](https://store.continuum.io/cshop/anaconda/).
 All of these required packages can be installed via Anaconda by doing `conda install pkg` where `pkg` is the name of the package you want to install.

 To make sure you are running the correct version of python, start a python interpreter via the system shell and you